-Figure 50 and 51: Contour maps of the solutions obtained for the plaster object and the cube with rounded corners.

-connection between the characteristics.
+for the plater object and the cube with rounded corners. benistdo snoitulos ent to sqsm ruotnol : [2 bns 02 erupi] connection between the characteristics.
 The difference approximation for the intensity gradients uses a support area about six times as large as the one used by the least squares approximation of the first program.